DamionMcKenzie/Log-In-Activity/README.md

 # Project 1 - Log-In-Activity

-Log-In-Activity shows the latest movies currently playing in theaters.
-The app utilizes the Movie Database API to display images and basic information about these movies to the user.
+Log-In-Activity is a clone of the sign in page of vines.

-Time spent: 12 hours spent in total
+Time spent: 2 hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-* [ ] User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.
+* [ ] User can enter their log in information( username/email and password) to log in to the app.

-* [ ] Views should be responsive for both landscape/portrait mode.
+* [ ] Users can also reset their password.
-      * [ ] In portrait mode, the poster image, title, and movie overview is shown.
-      * [ ] In landscape mode, the rotated alternate layout should use the backdrop image instead and show the title and movie overview to the right of it.

-The following **optional** features was implemented:
+## The following **optional** features was implemented:

 * [ ] Improved the user interface by experimenting with styling and coloring.

 ## Notes

-I was fairly successful in finding my way out to building this app.
-The only problem i have was when the final product was complete, it could not be displayed in the emulator.
-The app was working correctly in the emulator all along as i have build and run it periodically.

-## Open-source libraries used

-- [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
-- [Glide](https://github.com/bumptech/glide) - Image loading and caching library for Android
+This activity was fairly challenging.
+In the future, i will be doing more experimenting in trying to improve the user interface.

 ## License